 Funded by: Learning Forward

-Reviews of academic research literature concerning professional learning and of publicly available documents for Canadian provinces and territories and Pan-Canadian sources were conducted.
-A national Advisory Group was formed and requested to provide relevant research, data, documents and examples of promising practices.
-In collaboration with the Canadian Teachers’ Federation, focus group, conference calls and requests for additional resources from teachers’ organizations in Canada’s provinces and territories were completed.
-New empirical research was conducted through in-depth case studies in Alberta, British Columbia and Ontario, plus survey.
+The research team conducted reviews of academic research literature concerning professional learning and of publicly available documents for Canadian provinces and territories and Pan-Canadian sources.
+A national Advisory Group was formed, which provided relevant research, data, documents, and examples of promising practices.
+In collaboration with the Canadian Teachers’ Federation, focus groups, conference calls, and requests for additional resources from teachers’ organizations in Canada’s provinces and territories were completed.
+New empirical research was conducted through in-depth case studies in Alberta, British Columbia, and Ontario, plus a survey.